-The scrum master theses cover the role of the scrum master from product discovery to product delivery in hands-on practical manner.
-On the one side, they address typical scrum ceremonies such as sprint planning, sprint review, and the retrospective.
-On the other hand, the scrum master theses also cover, for example, the relationship with the product owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original scrum guide.
+The theses cover the accountabilities of the Scrum Master from product discovery to product delivery in a hands-on practical manner.
+On the one side, they address typical Scrum events such as Sprint Planning, Sprint Review, and the Sprint Retrospective.
+On the other hand, the Scrum Master theses also cover, for example, the relationship with the Product Owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original framework of the Scrum Guide.

 Learn how individual incentives and outdated organizational structures — fostering personal agendas and local optimization efforts — manifest themselves in Scrum stakeholder anti-patterns which easily can impede any agile transition.

 TL; DR: Product Mindset and Ownership in Scrum Teams

 There is one product, one Product Owner, one Product Backlog — a simple rule.
 How is that supposed to scale, you might ask, isn’t that approach turning the Product Owner into the Scrum team’s bottleneck, impeding value creation rather than spearheading it?
 Well, cargo cult Scrum might end up in that dead-end.
 The trick to avoiding this fate is to start including the Development Team as early as possible in Product Backlog management which requires a product mindset.